bartek-blog/bartek-blog.github.io/_posts/2019-01-07-Train-Test-Model.markdown

 ---
 layout: post
 comments: true
-title:  "How to train and test a model, Simple Linear Regression"
+title:  "How to train a model and then test its performance: linear regression"
 date:   2019-01-07 18:00:00 +0200
 categories: ml python sklearn
 ---
+## Introduction

 In this note we would like to explain two concepts.
 * What it means to build and train a model.
 * What __Linear Regression__ is.